nec-research/ictp/README.md

 - [PLUMED](https://www.plumed.org/doc-v2.9/user-doc/html/_installation.html)

 In the `examples` subfolder, we also provide a script `run_training_SPICE.py` for training ICTP models with short- and long-range pair potentials

+## How to reproduce the results from the [workshop submission](https://openreview.net/forum?id=ssfrYXdQ4x) _"Transferable long-range interactions in machine-learned interatomic potentials"_

+In the `examples/point_charges` subfolder, we provide example scripts for training and evaluating ICTP models with short- and long-range pair potentials on the point-charge datasets.
+The `datasets/point_charges` subfolder contains the scripts used to generate these datasets.